Animals (Pink Floyd album): Reissues

 Animals was issued on CD in the UK in 1985, and in the US in 1987.
 It was reissued as a digitally remastered CD with new artwork in 1994, and as a digitally remastered limited-edition vinyl album in 1997.
 An anniversary edition was released in the US in the same year, followed in 2000 by a reissue from Capitol Records.
 It was also included in the Shine On box set in 1992, in the 2007 Oh, By The Way box set and in the 2011 Why Pink Floyd...? re-release series both in the box set and as a standalone 'Discovery' edition CD.

 In an April 2020 interview, Waters said he had pushed for the release of a remixed and remastered vinyl of Animals by James Guthrie, but that it had been rejected by Gilmour and Mason.
 In June 2021, Waters released a statement announcing a new release with stereo and 5.1 surround mixes.
 Waters cited a dispute with Gilmour over a set of liner notes written by Mark Blake as the reason for the delay, and posted the rejected liner notes on his website.
 The remix was released on 16 September 2022, on vinyl, CD, & Blu-ray; a limited edition deluxe gatefold package containing the vinyl, CD, Blu-ray, and DVD copies of the remix and a 32-page book was released on 7 October 2022.
-A hybrid multichannel SACD of the stereo and surround remixes was released exclusively through Acoustic Sounds on 16 September 2022.
+A hybrid multichannel SACD of the stereo and surround remixes was released on 16 September 2022.
 The band released the 2018 remix of "Dogs" as a digital single on 22 July 2022.
 The reissue reached number 21 on the Billboard 200 (its highest position since March 1977).